Beckenham

 Beckenham was, until the coming of the railway in 1857, a small village, with most of its land being rural and private parkland.
 John Barwell Cator and his family began the leasing and selling of land for the building of villas which led to a rapid increase in population, between 1850 and 1900, from 2,000 to 26,000.
 Housing and population growth has continued at a lesser pace since 1900.

-The town, directly west of Bromley, has areas of commerce and industry, principally around the curved network of streets featuring its high street and is served in transport by three main railway stations — nine within the post town — plus towards its western periphery two Tramlink stations.
+Beckenham has areas of commerce and industry, principally around the curved network of streets featuring its high street, and is served in transport by three main railway stations — nine within the post town — plus towards its western periphery two Tramlink stations.
 In common with the rest of Bromley, the largest borough of London by area, Beckenham has several pockets of recreational land which are a mixture of sports grounds, fishing ponds and parks.

 Etymology

 The place-name 'Beckenham' is first attested in a Saxon charter of 862 as Biohhahema mearc.

 The settlement is referred to as Bacheham in the Domesday Book of 1086, and in the Textus Roffensis as Becceham.
 The name is thought to derive from Beohhas homestead (Beohha + ham in Old English).
 The name of the small stream here – the River Beck – is most likely to have been named after the village.